John Lester (showman): Early life and career

 John Lester was born in Sullivan County, New York.
 He began his career with the Ringling Bros. and Barnum & Bailey Circus.
 As a showman, he then ran a variety of ventures ranging from a dramatic repertory company to a Wild West show.
 With his wife Clara (née Bausch; born in Chicago, Illinois, 1874–1957), and his two sons Harry (born in Fort Worth, Texas, in 1895) and Burton (born in Chicago in 1897), he toured the United States presenting a family act, all performing together from around 1908.
 They sang, played a wide variety of instruments, and performed acrobatics, tightrope walking, and a trapeze act.
 In 1910, they worked on Mississippi riverboats, and in 1914 toured in Australia and South Africa.

 The family made their London debut at the Victoria Palace Theatre in 1915.
 Billed as The Four Aerial Lesters, they performed on trapezes while playing music, as "The Band Upside-Down".
 They stayed in Britain and became known for a series of novelty acts, turning their hands to whatever was the current popular fad.
 In 1919, they performed a form of jazz, as "The Frisco Five".
 The Era described their act as "The Jazz and all about it by five who know".
 Harry and Burton Lester wrote "Everybody's Jazzing Now", recorded by the Manhattan Jazz Band in 1919.
 A 1925 advertisement for the troupe, showing a 12-piece band on stage, bills the show as "John Lester's Jazz Round-Up, featuring Harry & Burton Lester and their Cowboy Syncopators".
 The family produced and performed "dozens of different acts and shows", including "Shot to the Moon", described as "a science-fiction extravaganza", and two acts focusing on the audience's growing appetite for movies, "Hollywood Follies", and "Film-Faces".

-Midget Circus
+Little People Circus

 Burton Lester married in London in 1923, and Harry Lester followed suit in 1925.
 Around the same time, John Lester formed one of the first troupes of "midget" performers in Britain.
 This was a success, and was based at "Midget Town" at Blackpool Tower for four years from 1925.
-The troupe's performances featured up to 40 midgets - both achondroplastic dwarfs and others of restricted height - together with several ponies and an elephant.
-John Lester returned several times to the United States, where he toured with his midget circus.
-By the late 1920s, the two brothers, Harry and Burton, took over the midget circus from their father, with a 1928 "Mammoth Midgets Circus" show at Belle Vue Gardens in Manchester credited to the Lester Bros.
+The troupe's performances featured up to 40 little people - both achondroplastic dwarfs and others of restricted height - together with several ponies and an elephant.
+John Lester returned several times to the United States, where he toured with his circus.
+By the late 1920s, the two brothers, Harry and Burton, took over the "midget circus" from their father, with a 1928 "Mammoth Midgets Circus" show at Belle Vue Gardens in Manchester credited to the Lester Bros.
 Members of the troupe in later years included "Little Billy" Merchant, who joined in 1937, and Kenny Baker, who joined in 1951.